From a podcast on “In Dino Veritas”:

 The second season offered the grounded social commentary of “Young and Relentless” but later shifted to the high-concept impressionism of “As Time Goes By.”
 Even the first two episodes of Season 3 showcase a striking contrast between the sci-fi action of “Double Cross” and the all-action and no sense approach of “Rules of the Game.”

 The comic also offers a rendering of Trudy telling the Sliders where the worm can be found, this one by Jacob Strick and Zoe Moss, capturing Trudy’s features in mocking detail, letting her nose and glasses fill the panel.

 In the aired episode, it’s one of the strangest, most counter-intuitive images of the series, conveying no meaningful visual information and serving up inexplicable repetition.
 It’s a televisually illiterate moment of Sliders and it’s impossible to forget.

-It is interesting that Ian McDuffie himself once declared in his “Stoker” blog that Sliders never offered much memorable direction.
-He would later clarify his statement to me in private, explaining that in his view, Sliders had no visual image that had been embedded in American cultural consciousness.
+It is interesting that Annie Fish themselves once declared in their “Stoker” blog that Sliders never offered much memorable direction.
+They would later clarify their statement to me in private, explaining that in their view, Sliders had no visual image that had been embedded in American cultural consciousness.

 True.
 Nevertheless, Sliders is full of striking scenes and shots that live on in fan memory.
 The pan across Quinn’s bedroom in the Pilot, revealing his sports obsession.
 The sight of two Rembrandts on stage singing with the alternate Rembrandt bearing little resemblance to his counterpart.
 The Sliders putting their heads together as they’re menaced by the Sorcerer.